Br3nda/drupal-module-drush/README.txt

 -------
 Originally developed by Arto Bendiken <http://bendiken.net/> for Drupal 4.7.
 Redesigned by Franz Heinzmann (frando) <http://unbiskant.org/> in May 2007 for Drupal 5.
-Further refined by Moshe Weitzman <http://drupal.org/moshe>
+Maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Grugnog2, Adrian Rossouw, and Vingborg.